-In cloud, it takes a minute or two to create a Virtual Machine that is up and running.
-On the other hands, it takes days or weeks when we submit a request to purchase a physical server and by when it gets delivered.
+In the cloud, it takes a minute or two to create a Virtual Machine that is up and running.
+On the other hand, it takes days or weeks when we submit a request to purchase a physical server and by when it gets delivered.

 Fault Tolerance is the ability of a system to remain up and running during component and service failure.